bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 <img src="img/intuitas.png" width="200"/>

-# Intuitas knowledgebase
+# Intuitas Enterprise Data Intelligence Platform Blueprint

 <br>

-This knowledgebase contains a collection of resources that describe Intuitas' approach to designing and delivering Data and AI solutions.
+This blueprint consists of a collection of resources that describe Intuitas' approach to designing and delivering Data and AI solutions.
+It is representative of large multi-domain enterprise deployments, however concepts should be adapted to each organisation as appropriate.

 ## Copyright